raspberrypilearning/gpio-music-box/worksheet.md

     - the type of voltage change (`FALLING`)
     - the function to be used as the callback (`play`)
     - the amount of time allowed between button presses (`100` milliseconds)

+    This uses an advanced feature called a *threaded callback* which means it will run the code in the function when it detects the button has been pressed.
+We set up the event on GPIO pin 2, which is what our button is connected to.
+The event/callback feature passes in the pin number to the function - but we're not using it for anything yet.

 1. Add a line to print `ready` once it's all been set up, and add a `while True` loop to wait for a button press: